MIND: Mentoring, Inspiring and Nurturing Differences

 MIND holds four events during the school year: 2 social activities and 2 educational programs.
 Educational programs include a Self-Advocacy Workshop and an Assistive Technology Workshop.
 While initially designed for dyslexic students, programming is open to all Park City area students in grades K-12 with learning differences who would like to participate.
 Students in grades 8-12 are encouraged to apply to become MIND Mentors (more below!).

 This year, MIND will be run by the mother & daughter pair: Elissa and Lindsey Aten.
-Lindsey is currently a 10th-grade student at The Winter Sports School and looks forward to planning events for everyone!
+Lindsey is currently an 11th-grade student at The Winter Sports School and looks forward to planning events for everyone!

 BECOME A MIND MENTOR!